 I was born in Edinburgh and have lived there for much of my life.
 I developed a habit for reading in nursery, and was known to go under the piano with a book at times.
 I got into Doctor Who after watching the first two parts of The Curse of Fatal Death, and rented the Paul McGann TV movie from his local video shop later on to find out a bit more about it.
 Some while after, I first discovered Doctor Who on UK Gold, and watched the Peter Davison episode Mawdryn Undead, beginning a fascination with the show that has only developed further with the airing of the new series.
 Having read the Eighth Doctor novel Vanishing Point by Stephen Cole, I was inspired to write my first major story (Which has unfortunately been lost due to my computer catching a virus and needing a new hard drive), and my skills have simply progressed from there.

 After that discovery, I then got a bit more interested in Buffy and Angel books- but I mostly favour the crossover novels rather than a book featuring just one or the other-, and from there, having discovered this web site, my writing interest has just snowballed onwards into all kinds of movie, book and TV show genres , although some attract more interest than others; I prefer crossover Lord of the Rings fan fiction, for example (Although I'll read the occasional fanfic if it looks interesting enough), I'll avoid any Twilight fanfics where they're all human as otherwise it just seems like the writers were being too lazy to come up with their own characters for a plot- the vampire angle is part and parcel of the whole CONCEPT of that series-, and I've never read any Stephen King because I just can't imagine anything being better than what the man wrote himself.
 My favourite fantasy film is the special extended Lord of the Rings: Extended Edition trilogy, while for sci-fi I incline towards The Matrix trilogy.
 For superheroes, my unquestionable favourite film is Avengers and the preceding films in the series, although Nolan's Dark Knight series is also exceptional.
-In my spare time, when not writing, I enjoy reading, walking or cycling, checking out some DVDs, and working on job-related issues.
+In my spare time, when not writing, I enjoy reading, walking or cycling, checking out some DVDs, and working on job-related issues (The economy is really difficult right now).

 Regarding couples in some of my favourite Books, TV Shows and Movies, I am a particular fan of the following pairings